mhansen/jekyll-blog/_posts/2010-12-20-fish-sucks.markdown

 No more of this  `cd ../../../../oh_crap_how_many_levels_up_am_i` crap to get out of deeply nested directories.

-To those screaming about `pushd` and `popd` commands - because let's be honest, you're never going to type a 6-character `pushd` over a 2-character `cd`.
-Hell, in fish you don't even need to type `cd`!
+I can hear some of you screaming about how your shell has `pushd` and `popd` commands - I don't care.
+Let's be honest, you're never going to type a 6-character `pushd` over a 2-character `cd`.
+Directorys should be added to the history stack automatically, like in web browsers and phones.

+For more timesaving, in fish you don't even need to type `cd`!
 Just keying the name of the directory, it will highlight green as a valid command, and pressing enter will `cd` into it.

 ### Decent help

+For help pages, fish doesn't use `man`, (a help browser offering little more in usability than a sheet of paper), it uses a text-mode browser.

-Fish doesn't use `man` for help, it uses a text-mode browser.
-You know, with hyperlinks.
-Why the hell doesn't every program's documentation have hyperlinks?
+You know, a browser, with hyperlinks.
+Why doesn't every program's documentation have hyperlinks?
 Even Microsoft's caught onto the value of an HTML help system.

 ## Conclusion

-God damn, you'd think *someone* would make a shell that wasn't *unusable as fuck*.
+The lack of innovation in the shell space is very annoying.
+Incremental improvements on old technologies are the way to go.
+Instant feedback rocks.
+I wish *someone* would make a shell that didn't suck.
 Till they do, I'll have to use fish, because all the other shells suck so much more.

 Thanks, fish, for trying.
-But you're not trying hard enough.